linagora/obm-deploy-doc/docs/inventories.md

     [cyrusfrontservers]
     [smtpservers]

-Has you probably know if you've read [Ansible's dedicated documentation](http://docs.ansible.com/intro_inventory.html "Inventory on docs.ansible.com"), inventory files are a kind of INI files where you can find groups between brackets and hosts.
+As you probably know if you've read [Ansible's dedicated documentation](http://docs.ansible.com/intro_inventory.html "Inventory on docs.ansible.com"), inventory files are a kind of INI files where you can find groups between brackets and hosts.

-This example inventory allows you to deploy a single OBM hosts supporting all services by simply replacing obm.example.com by your own hostname in obmfull group.
+This example inventory allows you to deploy a single OBM host supporting all services by simply replacing obm.example.com by your own hostname in obmfull group.

-<a name="first-steps-of-customization"></a>
+<a name="first-customization-steps"></a>

-First steps of customization
+First customization steps
 -------------------------------------

-As you can see, there are other groups with no hosts in the part of the file.
+As you can see, there are other groups with no hosts in this part of the file.

 You can use them to split your deployment into more than one remote host.

-For example, you can store your database on a separated server as below :
+For example, you can store your database on a separate server as below :

     #
     # Customized example inventory file with separated database server